borkdude/specter-cli/README.md

 {:a {:aa 2}, :b {:ba 0, :bb 3}}
 ```

+## Status

+For now this is mostly a proof of concept to see if I could get specter working
+within the contect of SCI and `native-image`.
+If this is useful to you, let me
+know.
+With enough feedback, I might make pre-built binaries available..

 ## Implementation details

 The configuration contains a number of interesting tweaks: